LINKS

 St Agnes - A small coastal village in Cornwall, St Agnes has some fine beaches and beautiful walking country.
 St Agnes Map.

-Padstow - A port at the mouth of the Camel river in Cornwall, Padstow is a popular holiday destination.
+Padstow - Clearly visible on this Cornwall map, Pastow is on the north coast of the county and is a port at the mouth of the Camel river, it is a popular holiday destination.
 Padstow Map.

 St Austell - The largest town in Cornwall, St Austell is the ideal base for visiting the Eden Project and a number of other popular tourist attractions.
 St Austell Map.